CB-Productions/agones-google-gameserver-ue5/index.md

 `docker build -t gcr.io/GOOGLE_PROJECT_ID/gameserver:latest . `

-Don't forget the dot at the end.
+If you get a warning like `"docker build" requires exactly 1 argument` make sure that you added the dot at the end of your command.
 It's important!
 When doing a rebuild, add `--no-cache` to the arguments list.
 After a successful build, you can test running the server locally:

 `docker run -p 7777:7777/udp gcr.io/GOOGLE_PROJECT_ID/gameserver:latest`